Umuzi-org/tech-department/content/projects/kotlin/project-6/create-a-room-database/_index.md

 ##### Take a look at the Gradle files:

 - The project Gradle file
 - In the project-level build.gradle file, notice the variables that specify library versions.
 The versions used in the starter app work well together, and work well with this app.
-By the time you finish this codelab, Android Studio might prompt you to update some of the versions.
+By the time you finish this project, Android Studio might prompt you to update some of the versions.
 It's up to you whether you want to update or stay with the versions that are in the app.
 - The module Gradle file.
 Notice the provided dependencies for all the Android Jetpack libraries, including Room, and the dependencies for coroutines.
 - Take a look at the packages and UI.
 The app is structured by functionality.
-The package contains placeholder files where you will add code throughout this series of codelabs.
+The package contains placeholder files where you will add code throughout this series of projects.
 - The database package, for all code relating to the Room database.
 - The sleepquality and sleeptracker packages contain the fragment, view model, and view model factory for each screen.
 - Take a look at the Util.kt file, which contains functions to help display sleep-quality data.
 Some code is commented out because it references a view model that you create later.